 The heat from the espresso slightly melts the marshmallow, creating a thick, sweet, creamy coffee style for those with a sweet tooth.

 This is an easy drink to make at home with an espresso machine.
 Read our reviews on the best espresso machines under $500 here.
+Alternatively, if you love camping and the kids are roasting s’mores, pop a marshmallow in your coffee instead!

 7. Dirty Chai Latte